zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

     extra, unexpected sections in the Zephyr binary unless they are named here.
 They will not be included in the size calculation.

+sysbuild: <True|False> (default False)
+    Build the project using sysbuild infrastructure.
+Only the main project's generated devicetree and Kconfig will be used for filtering tests. on device testing must use the hardware map, or west flash to load the images onto the target.
+The --erase option of west flash is not supported with this option.
+Usage of unsupported options will result in tests requiring sysbuild support being skipped.

 harness: <string>
     A harness string needed to run the tests successfully.
 This can be as simple as a loopback wiring or a complete hardware test setup for